-You are encouraged to use a laptop during class for the purpose of note taking or consulting the readings.
-Please do not use your cell phone during class (except for attendance during the first three lectures).
+You are encouraged to use a laptop or tablet during class for the purpose of note taking or consulting the readings.
+Please do not use your cell phone during class (except for attendance during the first three lectures or for daily quizzes).
 Please do not text, chat, surf the web, read the news, or watch videos during class!
 This behavior is distracting to other students sitting around you.
 I have asked the GSIs to (politely) ask students who are not engaged in class-related activities on their laptops to stop.